Manipur defeat West Bengal to lift Dr. B.C. Roy Trophy for the third time - www.lokmattimes.com

 Manipur defeat West Bengal to lift Dr. B.C.
 Roy Trophy for the third time

-Amritsar, July 30 Manipur finally reclaimed the Junior Boys’ National Football Championship for the Dr. B.C.
-Roy Trophy ...
+Amritsar (Punjab) [India], July 31 : Manipur finally reclaimed the Junior Boys' National Football Championship for the Dr. B.C. ...

-Amritsar, July 30 Manipur finally reclaimed the Junior Boys’ National Football Championship for the Dr. B.C.
-Roy Trophy (Tier 1) title after a 25-year wait, defeating defending champions West Bengal 3-0 in the final at the Guru Nanak Dev University Sports Complex on Wednesday, here.
+Amritsar (Punjab) [India], July 31 : Manipur finally reclaimed the Junior Boys' National Football Championship for the Dr. B.C.
+Roy Trophy (Tier 1) title after a 25-year wait, defeating defending champions West Bengal 3-0 in the final at the Guru Nanak Dev University Sports Complex, as per the official website of AIFF.

 Manipur led 2-0 at half-time with goals from Lourembam Naocha Singh (17') and Ngayungmi Kashung (37').
 Amom Krish Singh (90+2') added the third in the stoppage time of the match.

 The match was billed as a clash of equals, with both teams unbeaten and having scored 13 goals apiece en route to the final.
-But on the day, Manipur’s hunger, intensity, and tactical discipline left West Bengal struggling.
+But on the day, Manipur's hunger, intensity, and tactical discipline left West Bengal struggling to cope.

 Manipur stamped their authority early, breaking the deadlock in the 17th minute.
 Khutleibam Sultan surged down the right and delivered a precise low cross to Lourembam Naocha Singh, who controlled with a deft first touch before drilling a powerful left-footer past West Bengal goalkeeper Suva Barai.